ekinadaozen/SpotifyBug-EkinAdaOzen/README.md

 # SpotifyBug-EkinAdaOzen
-Bug at search bar for trying to replay searched music after autoplay(music change).
+Bug at search bar for trying to replay searched music after autoplay.